 With your measuring tape, you can easily adjust the rip fence and lock it to the appropriate position.
 With this done, the blades can appropriately pass through the wood’s expected portion during the dado cutting.

-If you cannot access a measuring tape, then position the workpiece against the fence to locate the dado’s location.
-Afterward, then lock in the rip fence and get ready for the main cut.
+If you cannot access a measuring tape, position the workpiece against the fence to locate the dado’s location.
+Afterward, lock in the rip fence and prepare for the main cut.
 Always ensure that the table saw is never plugged into the mains when carrying out all necessary preparatory settings.

 3.6 Cut dados